TEMPORAL BONE ANATOMY

 • Located on external surface of posterior region

-• Serves as attachment for cervical muscles
+• Serves as attachment for your cervical muscles

 • Mastoid Notch — groove inferior to mastoid process